ATLANTOAXIAL INSTABILITY

 Pain Management

-• Medications: Over-the-counter pain relievers like acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) may be recommended.
-For more severe pain, prescription medications such as muscle relaxants or nerve pain medications (e.g., gabapentin) may be used.
+- Medications: Doctors may recommend over-the-counter pain relievers or nonsteroidal anti-inflammatory drugs (NSAIDs).
+For more severe pain, doctors may prescribe prescription medications such as muscle relaxants or nerve pain medications.

 Lifestyle Modifications

-• Activity Restrictions: Patients may need to avoid high-impact activities that could worsen the instability or lead to further injury.
-Contact sports, heavy lifting, and activities that involve sudden neck movements should be avoided.
+- Activity Restrictions: Patients may need to avoid high-impact activities that could worsen the instability or lead to further injury.
+Patients should not participate in contact sports, heavy lifting, or activities that involve sudden neck movements.

 Atlantoaxial Instability Surgical Treatment: